 What does a project manager do?

 In a nutshell, a project manager will plan, organise and steer your build and deliver it to budget and deadline.
 If you think you can self-project manage, you’ve probably underestimated the task and you could risk your development finishing over budget and past deadline.

-A project manager’s job is no small feat: they hire specialist consultants and co-ordinate your trades, they deal with council and liaise with the builder, they organise permits and approvals, they prepare budgets and arrange tenders and they also manage correspondence, review progress, monitor the build for quality workmanship and carry out inspections along the way.
+A project manager’s job is no small feat: they hire specialist consultants, deal with council and liaise with the builder.
+They organise permits and approvals, they prepare budgets and arrange tenders and they also manage correspondence, review progress, monitor the build for quality workmanship and carry out inspections along the way.
 In other words, a project manager will take the headache out of the process for you by handling every detail of the construction project and, crucially, identify any defects that need rectifying.

 And handing over the reins to a trained professional who has done the job hundreds of times before and has an experienced eye means you don’t have to be on site or persistently on the other end of the phone line to the builder – you’re free to focus your attention on other things.